vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/25_prabhAva-vyavasthAdhikAraH.md

-and when it is said,

-> "I have given up the rites that are to be performed by a Brahmin after ablution
-in the form of adoration to the three sacrificial fireś',

 it means only this much that he was not capable of such things as karma yoga and not that we should give up the observance of the Lord's commands (nitya and naimittika), in so far as it lies in our power.